 A list is a collection of data that you can share with your team members and people who you've provided access to.
 You'll find a number of ready-to-use list templates to provide a good starting point for organizing list items.
 Learn more at List templates in Microsoft 365.

 This article explains the concepts behind creating and using lists.
 You can create lists in Microsoft SharePoint, the Lists app in Microsoft 365, or Teams.
-To learn more, see Add list items.
 Learn to get started with Lists in Microsoft Teams.

-See the following topics for information about lists:
+See the following articles for information about lists:

 Note: Note that the information here and the types of lists available to you depend on the version of SharePoint you are using.
 If you don’t know the version contact your administrator, help desk, or manager, or see Which version of SharePoint am I using?